Business advice

 The safety and wellbeing of our employees is of paramount importance to us and we are required to comply with the provisions of relevant occupational health and safety legislation by taking all practical steps to ensure the health and safety of our employees.

 We reserve the right to inspect your premises or any other premises where our employees will visit as part of the provision of the Services (if required).
 Irrespective of any inspection by us, you acknowledge that you have legal responsibility to provide a safe place of work when our employees visit your business site or another site in connection with the provision of the Services and you agree to provide our employees with reasonable access to your business records and systems as required to perform the Services.
+You must notify us of any known site hazards or access restrictions in advance of any visit.

 1. File retention and storage

 We take reasonable steps to hold information securely in electronic or physical form.
 From time to time, we may utilise third party data storage providers to store information on our behalf, including your personal information.
-Any disclosure of your personal information will be handled in accordance with our Privacy Policy.
+Any disclosure of your Personal Information will be handled in accordance with our Privacy Policy.

 It is our general policy to retain client files for a period of seven (7) years (whether in electronic or physical form and whether internally and externally stored).
 After this time, we will destroy those files unless you otherwise advise us in writing.
+You are responsible for maintaining copies of any documentation you may require beyond this period.
+If you require copies of files or reports after this period, we may not be able to retrieve them.

 We accept no liability for any losses you suffer if any files, including any documents or other material you leave with us, are damaged or destroyed except where such losses are incurred as a direct result of any negligent or reckless act or omission breach of trust or fraud or dishonesty by ESVBAA or any of its officers or employees.